MSU Traditions: Origins of the MSU Union

 Robert J. McCarthy, secretary of the Alumni Association, knew they lacked the money, but not the means.
 That fall, he organized Excavation Week and invited male students, faculty and community members to unite Nov.
 19-24 for a week of hard labor in the name of the long-awaited union building.

 Excavation Week was a lively affair.
 As volunteers dug the building’s foundation, the band played, refreshments were served and students competed against professors for daily prizes.
-In the end, the one-of-a-kind event was a huge success that gained nation attention.
+In the end, the one-of-a-kind event was a huge success that gained national attention.

 The MAC Memorial Union finally opened June 12, 1925.
 Featuring a two-story auditorium, 16 guest rooms for alumni and friends, a barbershop and beauty salon, a bookstore and a centralized kitchen, the Union quickly became the center of campus life as enrollment surpassed 2,200 students.